 - Flowers May – July

 CAB International.
 Data Sheet: Adenostoma fasciculatum (chamise).
 Invasive Species Compendium.

 McMurray, N.E.
 1990.
 Adenostoma fasciculatum.
 Fire Effects Information System.
-U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.
+United States Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.

-Montalvo, A.M., Riordan E.C., and Beyers, J.L.
+Montalvo, A.M., E.C.
+Riordan, and J.L.
+Beyers.
 2017.
-Plant Profile for Adenostoma fasciculatum.
+Plant profile for Adenostoma fasciculatum.
 Native Plant Recommendations for Southern California Ecoregions.
-Riverside-Corona Resource Conservation District and U.S. Department of Agriculture, Forest Service, Pacific Southwest Research Station, Riverside, California.
+Riverside-Corona Resource Conservation District and United States Department of Agriculture, Forest Service, Pacific Southwest Research Station, Riverside, California.

-Shapiro, A.M. and Manolis, T.D.
+Shapiro, A.M. and T.D.
+Manolis.
 2007.
 Field Guide to Butterflies of the San Francisco Bay and Sacramento Valley Regions.
-University of California Press, Berkeley – Los Angeles, California.
+University of California Press, Berkeley and Los Angeles, California.